group28GUI/Weather-App/README.md

 API's Used
 ------
-* Wunderground API - Retrieval of all weather data
+* Wunderground API - Retrieval of all weather data according to city/location or GPS coordinations
-* Google Places API - Get coordinates from millions of locations
+* Google Places API - Get address details such as city and country from millions of locations

 Set Up
 ======